 Schools across the country have found great success having science nights where parents and community members are invited for an evening of science and engineering exploration.
 Active PTOs or PTAs may enthusiastically support organizing something like this.
 Parents love when students become the teacher and lead the parents, grandparents, and young siblings through a science exploration from a current FOSS module.

 Finally, some parents and grandparents would like ideas of ways to extend science outside of the classroom.
-Teachers can share the resources on FOSSweb (including the Regional Resources for potential family adventures), the Home School Connections for each investigation, or some of the extensions at the end of each investigation.
+Teachers can share the resources on FOSSweb on ThinkLink, the Home School Connections for each investigation, or some of the extensions at the end of each investigation.
 Overall, encourage a schoolwide stance of asking for help and support instead of assuming that parents and community members will not be interested.

 No matter what you’re doing, communication is essential.
-Make sure teachers know about the “Home/School Connection” tab under “Teaching the Module” on FOSSweb for more ways to support communication.
-Parents may have other questions, you can send them to the FAQs on FOSSweb.
-If they want a simple overview of what FOSS is send them a link to “What is FOSS?”
+Make sure teachers know about the “Home/School Connection” tab under “Family Resources and Extensions” on FOSSweb on ThinkLink for more ways to support communication.
+If they want a simple overview of what FOSS is, send them a link to “What is FOSS?”